-- If LOOP is selected, the external reference connectors are tied together. - If SPLIT FOLLOW is selected while in split-mode, the external reference will be Blackburst for SD and Tri-level for HD. - If SPLIT- BB is selected in split mode, then external reference A is used. - If SPLIT- TRI is selected in split mode, then external reference B is used.
+- If LOOP is selected, the external reference connectors are tied together. - If SPLIT FOLLOW is selected while in split-mode, the external reference will be Blackburst for SD and Tri-level for HD. - If SPLIT- BB or SPLIT FOLLOW is selected in split mode, then external reference A is used. - If SPLIT- TRI or SPLIT FOLLOW is selected in split mode, then external reference B is used.

-When in External Reference (REF:EXT) and in a cross reference condition (e.g. HD referenced to BB, or SD referenced to TRI), the waveform will not roll if the frame rates match.
+When in External Reference (REF:EXT) and in a cross reference condition (for example, HD referenced to BB, or SD referenced to TRI), the waveform will not roll if the frame rates match.
 A horizontal offset shows the timing difference between the External Reference and the input signal at the start of the frame.